Comparing differentiable logics for learning with logical constraints: Background: DL2 and Fuzzy Logics

-\paragraph{Other operators} Based on the comparison, negation, conjunction and disjunction, and implication operators shown above, other statements can be derived, such as $\dl{x\iff y}{$L$}=\dl{(x\implies y)\wedge(y\implies x)}{$L$}$.
-Note that as shown in \cref{tab:fuzzy_logics}, we will only use \emph{symmetric configurations}, meaning a logic will consist of some t-norm for conjunction, the dual t-conorm for disjunction, and implication will be either an $(S,N)$-implication based on the t-conorm, or the R-implication based on the t-norm.
+Based on the comparison, negation, conjunction, disjunction, and implication operators shown above, other operators can be derived (such as $\dl{x\iff y}{$L$}=\dl{(x\implies y)\wedge(y\implies x)}{$L$}$).
+Note that as shown in \cref{tab:fuzzy_logics}, we will only use \emph{symmetric configurations} of fuzzy logic operators in our investigations and experiments, meaning a logic will consist of some t-norm for conjunction and its dual t-conorm for disjunction, and its implication will be either the $(S,N)$-implication based on its t-conorm, or the R-implication based on its t-norm.
 Symmetric configurations usually retain logical relations, but they might not perform as well as arbitrarily combined fuzzy operators.
 An analysis of both symmetric as well as arbitrary combinations is provided by \citet{vankriekenAnalyzingDifferentiableFuzzy2022}.